 In hiring Kapler, Klentak said he wanted someone who could build a positive, upbeat environment where players would feel comfortable, develop confidence and ultimately thrive.

 Kapler has his strengths.
 He is very smart and thick-skinned.
 He is a first-class gentleman.
 He is amazingly hard-working and dedicated to his beliefs and principles.
 But for a man who often talked about leadership, he seemed to lack it or at least was not forceful enough with it.
 Players were comfortable - maybe too comfortable.
 He ran a loose ship with few rules and was hesitant to discipline players.
 There were times when he needed to be the boss but wasn't.
-Recently, he did not have Aaron Nola pitch around Atlanta assassin Freddie Freeman with first base open in an important ballgame.
+Toward the end of the 2019 season, he did not have Aaron Nola pitch around Atlanta assassin Freddie Freeman with first base open in an important ballgame.
 Nola is a ferocious competitor who does not like to walk hitters and Kapler let him pitch to Freeman even though the situation called for the manager to order an intentional walk and save the pitcher from himself.
 Freeman drove in two runs with a game-changing base hit.

 Kapler arrived calling himself a "relentless communicator," but there were times when his messages did not land with players.
 In May, Vince Velasquez was told in a text message that he was being sent to the bullpen.
 Kapler told reporters that Velasquez was in favor of the move but moments later the pitcher presented a far different picture and that necessitated a face-to-face meeting between him and the manager.
-More recently, Cesar Hernandez was benched for not running out a ball.
+In August, Cesar Hernandez was benched for not running out a ball.
 That was news to Hernandez.
 He said he was informed that he was simply getting a day off.
 Kapler subsequently had to seek out the player to clarify that his being out of the lineup was, in fact, punitive, though Kapler preferred to call it "a response", ostensibly because that word would not be as harsh on a player's ear.
 Kapler did his best not to ruffle feathers and players generally liked him and appreciated him for that.
 But that approach does not always garner respect and results.

 Kapler has a year remaining on his contract.
 It's likely that Klentak would have preferred that Kapler stay on the job and continue to grow and evolve as a manager, but it's clear that Middleton and his partners were not happy with the way the season went.
 Middleton is keenly aware of his team's fan base.
 It wanted change, maybe even beyond the manager, and it got some.